 Ok, now that we’ve established that you don’t want to have weak looking chicken legs, let’s get to the primary subject of this article: the barbell squat.

-Out of all the gym exercises that guys do, this one is one of the most important.
+Out of all the gym exercises that people do, this one is one of the most important.

-However, I’ve found that it is also an exercise that many guys have difficulties with – if they even bother to squat at all!
+However, I’ve found that it is also an exercise that many people have difficulties with – if they even bother to squat at all!

-So, to help you correct any squatting issues that you may have, I am going to go through all of the most common squat mistakes that I see guys making.
+So, to help you correct any squatting issues that you may have, I am going to go through all of the most common squat mistakes that I see people making.

 After reading this article, you should be able to tighten up your squat form, fix any of these problems that you’re making, and start allowing your legs to grow big and strong.